dsa-ou/allowed/docs/contribution.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

+If you get an error message about an invalid certificate, you need to run the
+'Install Certificates' command in the Python folder.

+Finally, you need to add `export PATH="$HOME/.local/bin:$PATH"` to your shell
+startup file, which is in your home directory and is called `.zshrc`, `.bashrc` or similar.
+Type `echo $0` in the terminal to find out which shell you're using.

 ### 3. Install Dependencies
 > :bulb: "Dependencies" are other Python libraries that `allowed` uses to provide its features.

 Now that you have Python and Poetry installed, you can install the dependencies for the `allowed` project.

 Navigate to the `allowed` project directory in your terminal (you should already be there if you followed the previous steps) and run the following command: